dantleech/blog/source/_posts/2020-08-03-gescher-holland.md

-the phone was only on 70% (the USB connection isn't very good, and I need to carefully adjust the position until it connects and gives power, but it often loses the connection - the probability space for "charging" is decreasing all the time.
+the phone was only on 70% (the USB connection isn't very good, and I need to carefully adjust the position until it connects and gives power, but it often loses the connection - the probability space for "charging" is decreasing all the time).
 My laptop can also be used as a backup source of power, but at 3 years old it can only last 2 hours, and I burnt half of that writing my blog last night.